glacials/twos.dev/src/cold/guide.md

    more](http://www.paulgraham.com/useful.html)
 -->

-I have a unique history with communication.
-Ask me about it some time.

-Here are the cliffs notes.

 #### 1. I work best with coordinated *why*s and uncoordinated *how*s.

 Coordination is slow.
 As long as we share a common vision,